Lech-iyoko/AI_Powered_Symptom_Checker/README.md

 * Serve as a foundational model for further development in healthcare applications.

 ### Workflow
-1. Data Collection and Preprocessing
+1. Data Collection and Preprocessing:
-* Steps:
 Handle missing data, duplicates, and inconsistencies.

 2. Clean and normalize text by:
 Removing punctuation, special characters, and stopwords.
 Expanding contractions and removing accents.